jadestreet/Jade-Xu-graduate-application-material/IGL-burning graph/concepts & details.md

 ### Details of The Burning Process
 Starting with an unburned graph *G*, the process unfolds in two key steps:
 1. Burn Neighbors: Burned vertices propagate the burned status to their one-hop neighbors.
 2. Pick and Burn A Source: A node is chosen as the ignition source and set burned if unburned.
-Typically, we select unburned nodes for ignition.
+Typically, we select unburned nodes as the source to accelate the burning speed.

 ### The Burning Number
 This quantifies the number of rounds or sources required to burn the entire graph.